quicwg/base-drafts/draft-ietf-quic-transport.md

 A token allows a server to correlate activity between the connection where the token was issued and any connection where it is used.
 Clients that want to break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
-A token obtained in a Retry packet MUST be used immediately during the connection attempt and cannot be used in subsequent connection attempts.
+In comparison, a token obtained in a Retry packet MUST be used immediately during the connection attempt and cannot be used in subsequent connection attempts.

-A client SHOULD NOT reuse a token in different connections.
+A client SHOULD NOT reuse a token for different connection attempts.
 Reusing a token allows connections to be linked by entities on the network path; see
 {{migration-linkability}}.
 A client MUST NOT reuse a token if it believes that its point of network attachment has changed since the token was last used; that is, if there is a change in its local IP address or network interface.
 A client